FAQ’s

 Ruling out other potential causes of dementia

-A new diagnosis of AD can be challenging to both the person affected and their family.
+A new diagnosis of Alzheimer’s disease can be challenging to both the person affected and their family.
 Keeping an open line of communication with the healthcare team can help with finding clinical trials and dealing with tough decisions.
 Future planning, like addressing financial, legal, and end-of-life issues should be addressed as soon as possible.
 Societies, associations, and support groups can offer both patients and caregivers a place to share concerns, get helpful tips, and receive emotional support.
 Examples include:

 - National Institute on Aging: https://www.nia.nih.gov/health/alzheimers